Richard Butler (British Army officer): Early life and military career

-He served in the Second Boer War in South Africa, including the Battles of Spion Kop (January 1900), Vaal Krantz and Tugela Heights (February 1900); he rescued a wounded man from the River Tugela during the retreat from Spion Kop.
+Butler served in the Second Boer War in South Africa, including the Battles of Spion Kop (January 1900), Vaal Krantz and Tugela Heights (February 1900); he rescued a wounded man from the River Tugela during the retreat from Spion Kop.
 He took part in the Relief of Ladysmith in March 1900.
-He then served in the Transvaal (June 1900), and in Orange River Colony (June 1900), distinguishing himself in the storming of Alleman's Nek in June 1900.
+He then served in the Transvaal (June 1900), and in Orange Free State (June 1900), distinguishing himself in the storming of Alleman's Nek in June 1900.
 For his war services he was mentioned in despatches, received the Queen's South Africa Medal, and was appointed Brevet Major on 29 November 1900.
 By now in the Mounted Infantry, he was severely wounded at Fort Itala in September 1901.
-He was again seconded for service in South Africa in April 1902, when he was appointed in command of the 10th Regiment Mounted Infantry.
+He was again seconded for service in South Africa in April 1902.

-Following his return from South Africa, he graduated from Staff College, Camberley in 1906.
-He was brigade major at Aldershot from April 1906 to April 1910.
+Following his return from South Africa, Butler was seconded in order to attend the Staff College, Camberley, in 1904, from where he graduated in 1906.
+He was a brigade major of the 5th Infantry Brigade at Aldershot from April 1906, taking over from Charles FitzClarence, to April 1910.
 He became a substantive major in his own regiment in February 1910.
 In November 1911 he became a GSO2 at Aldershot.
-He was promoted brevet lieutenant-colonel in May 1913.
+He was promoted brevet lieutenant colonel in May 1913.